dingalapadum/fundamentals/git/README.md

 git branch -d <branchToDelete>
 # you are not allowed to delete the branch if it has changes that are not tracked by

-# 'force' delete
+# If you still want to delete that branch, you need to 'force' delete it:
 git branch -D <branchToDelete>
 ```

 # TODO: continue here

-alternatively to how we said previously on how to check contents of commits, we can use the ``HEAD`` to check commits.
-The ``HEAD`` is a reference ('a pointer') to the current commit.
+As just mentioned, we can use the ``HEAD`` to check commits relative to our current position.

 ```
 # use HEAD~<nr> instead of commit hash